Or contact Cherilyn Crowe, director of communications: ccrowe@BJConline.org

-J. Brent Walker, executive director of the Baptist Joint Committee for Religious Liberty, is both a member of the Supreme Court Bar and an ordained minister.
-He leads the organization as it upholds the historic Baptist principle of religious liberty, defending the free exercise of religion and protecting against its establishment by government.
+J. Brent Walker retired as the executive director of the Baptist Joint Committee for Religious Liberty in December 2016.
+Both a member of the Supreme Court Bar and an ordained minister, he first joined the BJC staff in 1989 and became executive director in 1999.
 Published widely, Walker routinely speaks in churches, educational institutions and denominational gatherings and provides commentary on church-state issues in the national media.

 Walker was a partner in the law firm of Carlton Fields in Tampa, Fla., until 1986 when he left to enter Southern Seminary in Louisville, Ky.
 He earned a Master of Divinity degree in 1989 and was named the most outstanding graduate.
 Walker pastored the Richland Baptist Church in Falmouth, Ky., while in seminary.

-After teaching 10 years as an adjunct professor of law at Georgetown University Law Center, Walker has, since 2003, served as an adjunct professor at the Baptist Theological Seminary at Richmond.
+After teaching 10 years as an adjunct professor of law at Georgetown University Law Center, Walker later served as an adjunct professor at the Baptist Theological Seminary at Richmond.